mohamedlotfy95/PowerShellScriptExtractListofFile/README.md

-# PowerShellScriptExtractListofFile
+# PowerShell Script to Extract File Names and Save to Excel

- PowerShell script that can be used to extract a list of the file names inside a folder and save them to an Excel file
+This PowerShell script can be used to extract a list of file names from a specified folder and save them to an Excel file.
+The script sets the path to the folder containing the files using the `$folderPath` variable and sets the path to the Excel file where the file names will be saved using the `$excelFilePath` variable.
+It then uses the `Get-ChildItem` cmdlet to retrieve a list of files in the specified folder and stores it in `$fileList`.

+The script creates a new Excel COM object and stores it in `$excelApp`.
+It then adds a new workbook to this object and stores it in `$workbook`.
+The first worksheet in this workbook is retrieved and stored in `$worksheet`.
+The value of the first cell in this worksheet is set to "File Name".
+The script then iterates over `$fileList` using a `for` loop.
+For each file, it sets the value of a cell in the next row to its name.
+Finally, it saves this workbook to `$excelFilePath`, closes it, and quits `$excelApp`.

+You can modify `$folderPath` and `$excelFilePath` to specify your desired folder and excel file paths.
+This script provides an easy way to extract file names from a folder and save them to an Excel file for further processing or analysis. 😊